College Credit Equivalency

 Centre’s Pre-matriculation Policy

-- A maximum of 24 hours of pre-matriculation credits may be awarded to first-year students from all sources (e.g., Advanced Placement, International Baccalaureate, dual-credit, all other college credit).
+• We award a maximum of 24 hours of pre-matriculation credits to first-year students from all sources (e.g., Advanced Placement, International Baccalaureate, dual-credit, all other college credit).
+Students who exceed the 24-hour limit may choose which credits will be awarded and you may adjust your choices later subject to the constraints of any other College policies.

-- Regardless of credit granted, students must complete at least one general education course in residence in the following three areas: social studies, science and fundamental questions.
+• Regardless of credit granted, students must complete at least one general education course in residence in the following three areas: social studies, science, and fundamental questions.

 AP, IB, CLEP, & International Exam Credit